-Read on about the essential features that make Seagull guitars stand out among the rest and earned the Godin family a stellar reputation of providing one of the best values in acoustic guitars:
+Read on about the essential features that make Seagull guitars stand out among the rest and earned the Godin family a stellar reputation for providing one of the best values in acoustic guitars.

 A guitar generates sound as a result of the vibrations of its strings.
 What's not so evident is the role that the guitar top plays in magnifying these resonances.
 The vibration of the top is just one of the most vital factors in a guitar's tone.
 Solid top guitars provide richer sound and a broader vibrant range.
 All Seagull guitars are made with choice pressure-tested solid wood tops.
 In addition, each soundboard is pressure tested to ensure its highest rigidity level.
 This results in improved overall tone, projection, and guitar life expectancy.

 The hand-selected straight grain wood creates a unique mix of strength and flexibility.
 The top is strong enough-- towards the grain-- to endure the tension of the strings, all while being flexible enough across the grain to vibrate freely.

 A guitar's top affects the sound the most.
 Slightly curving the top above the soundhole opening stands up to descending pressure produced by the fingerboard and increases the top's structural stability, and allows for the use of a thinner and less bracing in top construction.
 The compound curve top generates exceptional strength in the upper part of the guitar top, and the power & projection are made possible by leaving the soundboard flat below the soundhole.
 The location around the bridge is one of the most active parts of the top regarding resonance.